MaastrichtU-Library/circular-research-data-coursebook/_episodes/07-data-reusing.md

 >
 {: .checklist}

 ## 1. How to cite data when reusing a data source?

 > "Data Reusing" are activities for recycling existing research data sources.
 {: .objectives}
-By default, we should make the research data documentation in citable and reusable formats
+By default, we should make the research data documentation in citable and reusable formats.

 The minimum citation elements recommended by [DataCite](https://datacite.org/) are:
 - Creator